 Bresson later stated that the studies of Lhote were like photography without a camera.

-Unsatisfied with the artistic direction of the school he experimented with different styles of surrealism.
+Unsatisfied with the artistic director of the school he experimented with different styles of surrealism.

 While being employed in an air squadron, Bresson received his first camera from his friend Harry Crosby in 1929.

-After going to the Cote d’Ivoire until 1931 he returned to France, specifically Marseille, bought his first Leica and traveled around Europe documenting life in a metropolis like Berlin, Brussels, Warsaw and many other European cities without having a formal education in photography.
+After going to Cote d’Ivoire until 1931 he returned to France, specifically Marseille, bought his first Leica and traveled around Europe documenting life in a metropolis like Berlin, Brussels, Warsaw and many other European cities without having a formal education in photography.

 His work gained quick recognition and was exhibited all around the world.